asqus/asqus/README.md

   * [Install RubyGems](http://rubyforge.org/projects/rubygems/) 1.8.x or newer, a tool for managing software packages for Ruby.
   * [Install Postgresql](http://www.postgresql.org/), a relational database.
 Your operating system may already have it installed or offer it as a pre-built package.
 We recommend installing it NOT from source, but from a package installer. (details below)
   * [Install Bundler](http://gembundler.com/), a Ruby dependency management tool.
 You should run `gem install bundler` as root or an administrator after installing Ruby and RubyGems.
   * Checkout the source code.
 Run `git clone git://github.com/asqus/asqus.git`.
 (Don't use eclipse because it will forget it checked out the source for you.)
-  * Install Bundler-managed gems, the actual libraries that this application uses, like Ruby on Rails.
-You should run `bundle`, which may take a long time to complete.
+We put in a directory called 'asqus'.

 Ruby Project Setup
 -------------------

-# GIT clone the project
-cd asqus
+ * cd asqus
-bundle install    # Install the ruby project deps.
+ * bundle install    # Install the ruby project deps.

-# Create a database.yml file.
-See below for an example.

-sudo bundle install
-sudo bundle update
+ * bundle update

 Postgresql
 ----------